Understanding Product Liability in Florida

 Failure to Warn

-A failure to warn lawsuit focuses on the absence of clear instructions, labels, or warnings about potential dangers associated with using the product.
+A failure to warn lawsuit focuses on the absence of clear instructions, labels, or warnings about the potential dangers of using the product.
 Even safe products can become hazardous if consumers are not adequately informed about how to use them correctly or what risks they might face.

 Understanding the type of defect involved is essential for building a strong case and holding the right parties accountable.